-The interactive experience can be defined as the connection between users and the environments they are immersed in.
+Interactive Experiences can be defined as the connection between users and the environments they are immersed in.
 What does “immersive” mean?
 The word is a metaphor for the submersion experience regarding representation, fiction, or simulation.
 Immersion is also defined as a state of consciousness in which a “visitor’s” or “immersant’s” awareness of physical self is altered by being surrounded in an artificial environment; it is used to describe partial or complete suspension of disbelief, allowing action or reaction to stimuli encountered in a virtual or artistic background.
 The greater the degree of presence established, the greater the suspension of disbelief.

-An immersive experience pulls a viewer or user into a whole new world where there’s a blend of real and imagined things; it also enables them to manipulate and interact with that environment.
+Immersive Experience Events pull a viewer or user into a whole new world where there’s a blend of real and imagined things; it also enables them to manipulate and interact with that environment.
 These experiences use a combination of visual technology and sound to deliver one of the most blended and engaging worlds; it is usually an unforgettable experience.

 Several terms or languages come with the word immersion; these words are often used interchangeably among other terms.
 Some of the most common words are Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR), among other things.

+Virtual Reality is a great immersive experience example.
 In case you are wondering what is immersive in virtual reality?
 Well, the answer is simple.
 Virtual reality is a technology that completely immerses the user inside the digitally generated world, thereby giving an impression to the user that they might have moved into the artificial world.
 Head-Mounted Displays (HMD) or multiple projections enable the goal of synthetic or virtual reality to be achieved.
 The HMD allows VR to be easily projected to the user’s eyes to focus on it without distractions.
 This immersive digital experience has so far been proven to be one of the most realistic answers to the question, “what is immersive experience?”
 Virtual reality is the most common type of immersive technology, allowing users to become entirely engaged in a wholly digital environment that mimics another reality.
-To have a fully immersive experience with the ability to employ movements/reflects, users must use a headset, hand controls, and headphones.
+To have a fully interactive immersive experience with the ability to employ movements/reflects, users must use a headset, hand controls, and headphones.

 This is another form of Immersive experience meaning an enhanced version of the actual (physical) world which is designed through the use of technology to help achieve the digital version of the real or physical world.
 This immersive digital experience makes use of digital visual elements sensory and sound elements which are then delivered through technology.
 Over the years, augmented reality has been achieved successfully, making it a growing trend in mobile computing and business applications in particular.
 One of the main goals of augmented reality, as data collection and analysis expands, is to highlight certain aspects of the physical environment, increase understanding of those features, and provide useful and accessible insight that can be used in real-world applications.
 Big data may help organizations make better decisions and acquire insight into consumer purchasing habits, among other things.